Pelvic and Genital Pain

 Causes

 Pelvic pain can be caused by a variety of different conditions.
-Women who have experienced pregnancy and child birth may report pelvic pain due to the effects of carrying and birthing a baby.
-Other causes may be pelvic floor dysfunction that involves weakness and/or muscle imbalance, residual scar tissue from a surgery, prolapse, and/or joint issues and muscle imbalances from other conditions unrelated to pregnancy and child birth.
+Women who have experienced pregnancy and childbirth may report pelvic pain due to the effects of carrying and birthing a baby.
+Other causes may be pelvic floor dysfunction that involves weakness and/or muscle imbalance, residual scar tissue from a surgery, prolapse, and/or joint issues and muscle imbalances from other conditions unrelated to pregnancy and childbirth.
 (2) You can see that many people may experience this type of pain due to the wide variety of causes.

 FAQ